-Mental health issues may be more difficult to detect in children because some symptoms could just be considered part of growing up.
+Mental health issues may be more difficult to detect in children because some symptoms could be considered growing up.
 These include misbehavior, tantrums, and inattentiveness.
 Sometimes, mental health illnesses, like depression and anxiety, could be avoided if they only receive proper treatment earlier.

-When your child is experiencing issues that they find difficult to cope with, therapy can help detect the underlying issues affecting your child.
+When your child is experiencing issues that they find difficult to cope with, therapy can help detect the child’s underlying issues.
 There are many other benefits to therapy for your child.
 Read on to know more!